Paul-Jarvis/windCalibPython/README.md

 probably to:

 1. Create a fork of the repository.
-To do this, go to the code repository at https://github.com/Paul-Jarvis/windyPlume (NOT CORRECT URL)and click on the "Fork" icon in the top right.
+To do this, go to the code repository at https://github.com/Paul-Jarvis/windCalibPython and click on the "Fork" icon in the top right.
 More information about how to create a fork and work with the subsequent copy of the repository can be found at https://docs.github.com/en/get-started/quickstart/fork-a-repo.